5 Tips for Surviving the Holidays for Parents in Pain

 1) Lower expectations – this will help you be content with how your holidays pan out.
 Maybe your child will be pleasant; maybe they will call; maybe you’ll see them or maybe not.
 Let go of what you want from them and do what would be special for you.
 If anything good happens, enjoy the surprise.

 2) Consider doing things differently – if former traditions will cause you to feel sadder or will be too difficult in light of your current situation.
 That’s okay.
 Create a new plan.
-You can still make special memories.
+You can still make special memories with other family members, friends or by yourself.

 3) Avoid social media – hearing about others’ happy homecomings and seeing photos of their family gatherings can intensify your pain.
 Envy and comparison rob us of joy and peace.
-Why not take a break from Facebook, Instagram, and Twitter?
+Why not take a break from social media?
 You might decide not to return.

 4) Focus on others – look for a way to help someone in need, who’s depressed or lonely.
 Generosity and kindness are natural mood lifters.
 Keep it simple.
-Ask God for ideas: send a card, make a phone call or take a small gift.
+Ask God for ideas: send a card, make a phone call (rare these days) or take a small gift.
 Shifting the attention from yourself to others blesses you in return.
+A friend suggested: “Shift the focus of your joy.”
+What wisdom for us.
+However, we can’t do this in our own strength, but God can help.

 5) Be grateful – express thanks no matter how you feel.
-Start a gratitude list or journal.
-Be sure to note small matters, not only big ones: a delicious cup of coffee, relaxing music, a beautiful sunset, etc. On difficult days, looking back over the entries will be a source of encouragement as you recall God’s many blessings.
+Purchase a small notepad and start a gratitude list or journal.
+Be sure to note small matters, not only big ones: a delicious cup of coffee, relaxing music, a beautiful sunset, etc. On difficult days, looking back over your entries will be a source of encouragement as you recall God’s many blessings.

 “Gratitude turns what we have into enough.”